keldu/BADChIMP-cpp/README.md

 Run `podman build -v /etc/ssl/certs:/etc/ssl/certs .`

 The `-v` option only is relevant if you have a tls mitm setup.
-Otherwise I encourage removing the set env variables from the Dockerfile.
+Otherwise I encourage removing the set env variables from the Dockerfile and not using the `-v` option.
 Did not manage to think of a cleaner way to set it up.

-Use the resulting image to run the image
+Use the resulting image and its id to run a container

 `podman run -v /etc/ssl/certs:/etc/ssl/certs ${imageid}`